-The objective of the Early Childhood Development (ECD) program is to meet the need identified by the community for the education of Early Childhood educators.
-The goal of the ECD program is to provide opportunities for students to develop the knowledge, skills and abilities necessary to provide early learning opportunities and child care for young children and families.
+The objective of the Early Childhood Development (ECD) program is to meet the needs identified by the community for the education of Early Childhood educators.
+The goal of the ECD program is to provide opportunities for students to develop the knowledge, skills, and abilities necessary to provide early learning opportunities and child care for young children and families.
 Throughout the program, students learn to assist children in all areas of growth and development.

-- high school graduation with English 12; OR - Mature Student Status with acceptable scores on College Assessments or the GED® test
+- Grade 12 graduation with English 12; OR - Mature Student Status with acceptable scores on the College Assessments or the GED® test.

-- acceptable criminal records check
+- Acceptable criminal records check

-- current immunization and medical clearance
+- Current immunization and medical clearance

-- a letter outlining the applicant's interest in the program, including related work and/or volunteer experience
+- A letter outlining the applicant's interest in the program, including related work and/or volunteer experience